opulencephp/docs/cryptography.md

 Hashers take input and perform a one-way mapping to a hashed value.
 It is impossible to decrypt a hashed value because of the way this mapping is generated.
 This hashes suitable for storing sensitive data, like user passwords.

 <h4 id="bcrypt">bcrypt</h4>
 `bcrypt` is a popular hashing function that has built-in protection methods against timing attacks.
-It accepts a "cost" parameter, which tells `bcrypt` how long to take when attempting to verify an unhashed value.
-Every time the cost goes up by one, the hasher takes 10 times longer to hash.
-This prevents GPUs from being able to efficiently perform rainbow table attacks against compromised data.
-You can adjust this value to make it future-proof.
+It accepts a "cost" parameter, which adjusts the CPU cost to hash a password.
+This slows down rainbow table attacks against compromised data.
+Increasing the cost parameter by one causes the hashing to take twice as long, which future-proofs it as CPUs get faster.
 Let's take a look at how to use it:

 ```php
 use Opulence\Cryptography\Hashing\BcryptHasher;